CONGRESS

 The industry session organiser is solely responsible for keeping any of its industry sessions activities compliant with all relevant laws and regulations.
 EADV is not involved with in or have any control over the content, quality, organization, operation, scientific integrity of the activity and materials.
 EADV will not be involved in the selection of speakers, moderators and other faculty.

-Industry Session organisers may limit participation to certain representative groups independently from EADV recommendations if deemed imperative to the achievement of the intended purpose of the Industry session.
+Industry session organisers may limit participation to certain representative groups independently from EADV recommendations if deemed imperative to the achievement of the intended purpose of the Industry session.

 AIM Group International – AIM Education S.r.l.